tian1327/Accord-RL/README.md

 2. Run `python Contextual_test.py 1` to run the simulation of COPS and Clinician
    * the results are saved to `output_final/Contextual_test_BPClass.csv`

+3. Copied the generated simulation output csv files to `NumericalResults/` folder
+4.